-No Contents Target Groups for Training be trained on ESCOP and knowledge on how to supervise contractor performance to understand the ESHS requirement in bidding and contract documents (BD/CD).
-4 UXO and ACM removement and management Construction workers, contractor, PMU, staff of Provincial and District Agriculture and Forestry Office (PAFO/DAFO), 5 Environmental and society monitoring skills improvement PMU, the implementing partners, and the provincial and district agriculture and forestry (PAFO/DAFO), PONRE, DONRE and other local authorities 6 Training on waste management, ESHS, etc. PMU, the implementing partners, and the provincial and district agriculture and forestry (PAFO/DAFO), PONRE, DONRE and other local authorities Contractors' personnel should be included in Training on Waste Management, ESHS, etc. 7 Training on ESCOP and Do's and Don'ts and training and signing of SCOC compliance and environmental health and occupational safety measures, prevention of communicable diseases and COVID-19 PMU, the implementing partners, and the provincial and district agriculture and forestry (PAFO/DAFO), PONRE, DONRE and other local authorities, Construction Contractor, and local communities.
+No Contents Target Groups for Training 1 ESMF process, implementation, monitoring, and reporting PMU, the implementing partners, and the provincial and district agriculture and Forestry (PAFO/DAFO) 2 SEP, LMP preparation and monitoring including contract management and capacity improvement including on finalize ECOP and signing of SCOC requirements).
+Before bidding, PMU and relevant implementing agencies will be trained on ESCOP and knowledge on how to supervise contractor performance to understand the ESHS requirement in bidding and contract documents (BD/CD).
+PMU, the implementing partners, and the provincial and district agriculture and Forestry (PAFO/DAFO) 4 UXO and ACM removement and management Construction workers, contractor, PMU, staff of Provincial and District Agriculture and Forestry Office (PAFO/DAFO), 5 Environmental and society monitoring skills improvement PMU, the implementing partners, and the provincial and district agriculture and forestry (PAFO/DAFO), PONRE, DONRE and other local authorities 6 Training on waste management, ESHS, etc. PMU, the implementing partners, and the provincial and district agriculture and forestry (PAFO/DAFO), PONRE, DONRE and other local authorities Contractors' personnel should be included in Training on Waste Management, ESHS, etc. 7 Training on ESCOP and Do's and Don'ts and training and signing of SCOC compliance and environmental health and occupational safety measures, prevention of communicable diseases and COVID-19 PMU, the implementing partners, and the provincial and district agriculture and forestry (PAFO/DAFO), PONRE, DONRE and other local authorities, Construction Contractor, and local communities.
 6 Training on SBCC materials PMU, the implementing partners, and the provincial and district agriculture and forestry (PAFO/DAFO)